MojithaR/Blue-Team-Ops/09 Google Chronicle.md

-# 🔍 Google Chronicle Training Summary – Feb 13, 2025
+# 🔍 Google Chronicle Training Summary – Feb 13, 2025-Mojii

-Hey everyone!
 This document is my quick-reference guide for everything we covered in our Google Chronicle training session.
 I’ve split it into two main sections: **Processos** (the step-by-step processes we need to do) and **Key Points** (the important bits we have to remember).
 I’ve also added some cool visuals, tables, flow charts, and GIFs to make it fun and easy to follow.
 Enjoy!

 ---